vfarcic/devops26/manuscript/17-progressive-delivery.md

 prometheus-...
 1/1   Running   0        3m28s
 ```

-We won't go into details of what each of those Pods do.
+We won't go into details of what each of those Pods does.
 I expect you to consult the documentation if you are curious.
-For now, we'll just note that Flagger, Istio, and Prometheus Pods were created in the `istio-system` Namespace and that, by the look of it, they are all running.
+For now, we'll note that Flagger, Istio, and Prometheus Pods were created in the `istio-system` Namespace and that, by the look of it, they are all running.
 If any of those are in the pending state, you either need to increase the number of nodes in your cluster or none of the nodes is big enough to meet the demand of the requested resources.
-The former case should be solved with the Cluster Autoscaler if you have it running in your Kubernetes cluster while the later probably means that you did not follow the instructions to create a cluster with bigger VMs.
+The former case should be solved with the Cluster Autoscaler if you have it running in your Kubernetes cluster.
+The latter, on the other hand, probably means that you did not follow the instructions to create a cluster with bigger VMs.
 In any case, the next step would be to describe the pending Pod, see the root cause of the issue, and act accordingly.

 As we saw from the output of the `jx create addon flagger` command, the Namespace that holds our production releases is enabled to use Istio.
 Let's see how that enablement works.